markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

     }
 }
 ```
-All class fields that we create in this stage, and we want to use in another stages(given,when,then),
+All class fields that we create in this stage, and we want to use in another stages (given, when, then),
 we must mark with ``@ProvidedScenarioState``.
 In that way we say to JGiven, to pickup this property,
 and inject it in another stages.
 Every stage could have method that is executed just after the stage completion,
 this method must be mark ``@AfterStage``.
 Usually we use this method to persists stage objects into DB.